decred/dcrdocs/docs/wallets/decrediton/decrediton-setup.md

 The latest version of Decrediton can be downloaded from <https://decred.org/wallets/>.

-??? info "Windows instructions (click to expand)"

-    1. Download the Windows installer `decrediton-v{{ decreditonversion }}.exe`.

 !!!
 Warning "Security Tip"

     We recommend you also verify that your download hash matches the hash in the Decred releases manifest.
     For detailed instructions, read about [Verifying Binaries](../../advanced/verifying-binaries.md).

     You will need to visit the [Release Binaries](https://github.com/decred/decred-binaries/releases) page to download the manifest and manifest signature:

     `decrediton-v{{ decreditonversion }}-manifest.txt`

     `decrediton-v{{ decreditonversion }}-manifest.txt.asc`

+=== "Windows"

+    1. Download the Windows installer `decrediton-v{{ decreditonversion }}.exe`.

     1. Double click the installer and follow the instructions.

     1. The installer adds a shortcut to Decrediton on your desktop.

-??? info "macOS instructions (click to expand)"
+=== "macOS"

     1. Download the `decrediton-v{{ decreditonversion }}.dmg` file.

-        !!!
-Warning "Security Tip"

-            We recommend you also verify that your download hash matches the hash in the Decred releases manifest.
-For detailed instructions, read about [Verifying Binaries](../../advanced/verifying-binaries.md).

-            You will need to visit the [Release Binaries](https://github.com/decred/decred-binaries/releases) page to download the manifest and manifest signature:

-            `decrediton-v{{ decreditonversion }}-manifest.txt`

-            `decrediton-v{{ decreditonversion }}-manifest.txt.asc`

     1. Double click the `decrediton-v{{ decreditonversion }}.dmg` file to mount the disk image.

     1. Drag the `decrediton.app` file into the link to your Applications folder within the disk image.

-??? info "Linux instructions (click to expand)"
+=== "Linux"

     1. Download the `decrediton-v{{ decreditonversion }}.tar.gz` file.

-        !!!
-Warning "Security Tip"

-            We recommend you also verify that your download hash matches the hash in the Decred releases manifest.
-For detailed instructions, read about [Verifying Binaries](../../advanced/verifying-binaries.md).

-            You will need to visit the [Release Binaries](https://github.com/decred/decred-binaries/releases) page to download the manifest and manifest signature:

-            `decrediton-v{{ decreditonversion }}-manifest.txt`

-            `decrediton-v{{ decreditonversion }}-manifest.txt.asc`

     1. Navigate to the download location and extract `decrediton-v{{ decreditonversion }}.tar.gz`.